mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 be annotated as time-aligned events where the events are the syllables happening at certain time intervals.
 Otherwise, they can be represented as a stream of strings, grouped by meaningful syllable structures.

+.. _tags:

+Tags
+^^^^
+This is a broad annotation type that is used to label music and sounds into certain classes.
+For example, we can use it to store the tag or class of an instrument classification dataset.
+Tags are typically represented as a list of strings, being each string a tag where track belongs to.
+It can also be a single string, if the track is assigned to a single class.

 .. _tonic:

 Tonic